HP Saturn: Architecture

 Data in the general purpose registers can be accessed via fields that fall on nibble boundaries, whereas the scratch registers allow only load and store operations.
-The fields, as shown in the above diagram, are W (whole 64-bit GPR), A (first 5 nibbles of a GPR), S (most significant nibble of a GPR), XS (nibble 2 of a GPR), M (nibbles 3-14 of a GPR), X (first 3 nibbles of a GPR) and B (first byte of a GPR).
+The fields, as shown in the above diagram, are W (whole 64-bit GPR), A (address, first 5 nibbles of a GPR), S (sign of mantissa, most significant nibble of a GPR), XS (exponent sign, nibble 2 of a GPR), M (mantissa, nibbles 3–14 of a GPR), X (exponent, first 3 nibbles of a GPR) and B (first byte of a GPR).
 In addition, there is the P field which selects a nibble from a GPR based on the P register's 4-bit value.
 Also, there is the WP field which selects nibbles 0 through the nibble selected in the P register.
 The 64 bits (16 nibbles) can hold BCD-formatted coded floating point numbers composed of a sign nibble (which is "9" if the number is negative), 12 mantissa digits and a 3-digit 10's complement exponent stored in BCD format (±499).
 The internal representation of BCD floating point values are a 15-digit mantissa with one sign nibble in one register combined with a 20-bit exponent, in 10's complement format, in another register.
 The use of BCD instead of straight binary representation is advantageous for calculators as it avoids rounding problems that occur on the binary/decimal conversion.